Shotbylu/Self-Driving-Car-Video-Game-Simulator/README.md

 A supervised deep neural network that learns how to drive in video games.
-The main objective of this project is to achieve a model that can drive in Grand Theft Auto V. Given a waypoint, the model is expected to reach the destination as fast as possible avoiding other cars, humans and obstacles.
+I am developing a supervised deep neural network that learns how to drive in video games.
+The main objective of this project is to create a model that can drive in Grand Theft Auto V. Given a waypoint, the model is expected to reach the destination as fast as possible while avoiding other cars, humans, and obstacles.

-The model is trained using human labelled data.
-We record the game and key inputs of humans while they play the game, this data is used to train the model.
+The model is trained using human-labeled data.
+I record the game and key inputs while playing, and this data is used to train the model.

-While we focus on self-driving cars and the video game Grand Theft Auto V this model can be adapted to play any existing video game.
+While the focus is on self-driving cars and the video game Grand Theft Auto V, this model can be adapted to play any existing video game.

 <table>
 <tr>